 Of course, we can put a door in the wall, which would be a good idea.

-And yeah, we're over taxed, we're not undertaxed.
+And yeah, we're overtaxed.

 And I don't want Nancy Pelosi being the speaker.

-It's a dead-up straight choice election.
+It's a dead up straight choice election.

-Whether or not you're motivated And see the importance to secure the victory you had in 2016.
+The winner is going to be decided by turnout, whether or not you're motivated and see the importance to secure the victory you had in 2016.

 But they're still better than the people that will vote for Nancy Pelosi and company.

-That's what you're gonna have to do.
+That's what you're going to have to do.

-Hannity, your entire view of things.
+Hannity, your dire view of things.

 I enjoyed what happened in 2016 because we kind of shocked the world.